skieffer/garuda-cpp-qt-api/README.md

 Garuda API for C++ / Qt applications
 ====================================

+This API provides an interface to the [Garuda platform][garuda], for C++ applications.
+It relies on the [Qt libraries][qt].
+If you do not have / do not want to use Qt, then you cannot use this API.

 ### Activate / Register ###

 To activate and register your gadget, you simply construct an instance of